Avoid These 6 Social Security Claiming Errors

 Underestimating Your Potential Survivor Benefits

-As a married couple, whichever of you receives the higher benefit amount — that is the amount that will continue for the longest spouse to live.
+As a married couple, whichever of you receives the higher benefit amount, that is the amount that will continue for the longest spouse to live.
 This means it is important to maximize the benefit of the highest earner, as it can provide a powerful form of life insurance: inflation-adjusted income for as long as a surviving spouse needs it.
-Don’t claim early without considering the impact that may have on a long-lived spouse.
+Don’t claim early without considering the impact this may have on a long-lived spouse.

 Yes, your Social Security benefits will be taxed.
 There is a formula in the tax code that determines how much of your benefits will be taxed; somewhere between 0% and 85% of benefits received could be counted as taxable income.
 When you carefully determine which accounts to draw retirement income from in which order, and coordinate this decision with when you take Social Security, you can reduce the amount of taxes you pay over your retirement years.
 Unfortunately, many do not take the time to do this kind of withdrawal planning, and so they pay more tax than they would otherwise have to.

 In survey after survey, upcoming and existing retirees state their number one fear is running out of money in retirement.
 A smart Social Security claiming strategy can help protect against this outcome.
 Yet people claim with no analysis.

 You can use a Social Security calculator to help you avoid costly Social Security mistakes.
 It’s great to check out the calculators, and we recommend you play around with them, but coordinating when and how you take retirement withdrawals in a tax-efficient manner requires a great deal of expertise.
 Consider finding a good retirement planner before you claim.